fostean/votivate/.github/ISSUE_TEMPLATE/bug-report.md

       2. Select a platform label over there (either HQ or Clipboard) 👉

-      3. Do your best to be as detailed as possible in the fields below, but don't overhtink it.
+      3. Do your best to be as detailed as possible in the fields below, but don't overthink it.
 I'll reach out if anything is unclear.

        - Cody
 -->